city41/node-sql-fixtures/integration_tests.md

 Docker containers provide the database engines.
 Getting these running is not too bad, but will take a while the first time.

-1. [Install Fig](http://www.fig.sh/install.html) -- these instructions also show how to install Docker, which you will also need.
+1. [Install docker-compose](https://docs.docker.com/compose/install/) -- these instructions also show how to install Docker, which you will also need.
-  * If you are on OSX, run `$(boot2docker shellinit)` to get your shell set up to talk with the Docker VM
-1. from the root of sql-fixtures, run `fig up -d`
+1. from the root of sql-fixtures, run `docker-compose up -d`
   * go get some coffee, this will take a long time the first time